smart-data-models/dataModel.Energy/SolarEnergy/doc/spec_ZH.md

       x-ngsi:
         model: http://schema.org/StructuredValue
         type: Property
-        units: 'Ampers (A)'
+        units: Ampers (A)
     dataDescriptor:
-      description: 'URI pointing to the data-descriptor entity'
+      description: URI pointing to the data-descriptor entity
       type: string
       x-ngsi:
         type: Relationship
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     energyGenerated:
-      description: 'Energy generated over a specific time range from the energy resource corresponding to this observation.'
+      description: Energy generated over a specific time range from the energy resource corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     frequency:
-      description: 'Frequency observed from the entity corresponding to this observation.'
+      description: Frequency observed from the entity corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     id:
-      anyOf: &solarenergy_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
-Geojson reference to the item.
-Point'
+        - description: Geojson reference to the item.
+Point
           properties:
             bbox:
               items: